thingsdb/ThingsDocs/v1/content/collection-api/mod_type/hid.md

 -------- | ---- | -----------
 type | str | Name of the Type where to set hide-id on or off.
-`'hid'` | str | Passing this argument will result in a *set-hide_id* action. mode | bool | Enable or disable wrap-mode.
+`'hid'` | str | Passing this argument will result in a *set-hide_id* action. mode | bool | Enable or disable hide-id.

 ### Return value